 Scope of Work

 The paper will explore different topics to assess the effects of the Coronavirus on small businesses.
 These topics include but are not limited to economics, entrepreneurship, health, and government.

+BE MORE SPECIFIC HERE.
+LIST THE SPECIFIC SCOPE TOPIC AREAS THAT YOUR RESEARCH IS INVESTIGATING.

-Expected Outcomes and Benefits of Success
+Expected Outcomes and Benefits of Success THIS SHOULD BE A LEVEL-2 HEADING

+INSERT HERE AN INTRODUCTORY SENTENCE THAT INTRODUCES THE FOLLOWING TABLE.

+ENHANCE THE DESIGN OF THE TABLE TO ME MORE ENGAGING.